rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    | 2016-09-28 | alpine-3.4.4-x86_64.iso | Standard | 85 MB |
    | 2016-09-28 | alpine-extended-3.4.4-x86_64.iso | Extended | 311 MB |

-0. Verify a hash (SHA) from the website.
-0. Use a utility that can read .iso files.

-0. Skip to <a href="#VerifyInstall">verify Docker install</a>.

 <a name="Docker4Centos"></a>